AregSPZ/stock-price-prediction/README.md

 # Stock Price Prediction

+This project focuses on predicting the closing price of stocks and their movements using feature engineering and ensemble methods.

+# Model Description
-This project predicts the closing price of the stocks for a given day and it's movement (up or down) while knowing its opening price, date and company name.
+The model predicts the closing price of stocks for a given day and its movement (up or down) based on the opening price, date, and company name.

+# Goal
+The primary goal is to accurately forecast stock prices and their movements to aid in better investment decisions.

+# Models Used
-The regression model is a voting ensemble consisting of Linear Regression and Extra Randomized Trees for combining performance and efficiency, while the classification model is a Logistic Regression.
+Regression Model: A voting ensemble consisting of Linear Regression and Extra Randomized Trees (scikit-learn's LinearRegression and ExtraTreesRegressor respectively), combining performance and efficiency.
+Classification Model: Logistic Regression (scikit-learn's LogisticRegression) to predict the movement (up or down) of stock prices.

-# Results:
+# Results

-0.096 Root Mean Squared Error for the regressor, 0.993 F1 score for the classifier.
+Regressor: Achieved a Root Mean Squared Error (RMSE) of 0.096 on the test dataset.
+Classifier: Achieved a 0.993 F1 score on the test dataset.